marbletracks/gitten-place/README.md

 ⚠️ Notes

-This is intended for use by you as the developer.
-Do not expose to public users.
+This will hopefully be nestable.  `/domain.com/wwwroot/git/git/git`

-The script uses shell_exec() and assumes your Git repo is already cloned and authorized via SSH or HTTPS.
+The script uses shell_exec() and assumes your Git repo is already cloned and authorized via SSH.